You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dell a verdict with Ted Cruz now, wherever you get your podcasts.
+So down at Verdict with Ted Cruz now, wherever you get your podcasts.

 Stay right here for our final news roundup and information overload.

-All right, news roundup information overload hour.
+All right, news roundup, information overload hour.

-Toll free, let me give you our number.
+Toll-free, let me give you our number.

-Sean, if you want to be a part of the program.
+It's 800-941-Sean, if you want to be a part of the program.

-The discussion uh centering around the Department of Defense nominations and votes and the games the left has been trying to play with the rules of the Senate.
+The discussion centering around the Department of Defense nominations and votes and the games the left has been trying to play with the rules of the Senate.

-For example, last Tuesday, Senator Tupperville announced plans to vote to confirm the commander of of the Marine Corps, and 24 hours later, Schumer gave and filed cloture on three military nominees.
+For example, last Tuesday, Senator Tuberville announced plans to vote to confirm the commander of the Marine Corps.

 Let me give you a list.